 Congenital pulmonary lymphangiectasia refers to congenital dilatation of the lymphatic system.

 It typically presents in infancy.
-It may be isolated to lung or may be part of a generalised lymphangiectasia.
+It may be isolated to lung or may be part of a generalized lymphangiectasia.

 Congenital pulmonary stenosis (CPS) refers to congenital narrowing of the right ventricular outflow tract, pulmonary valve or pulmonary artery.